aimeedonahue/gocoin-js/README.md

 A JavaScript client library for the GoCoin API.
 It is written in CoffeeScript and is ready for use in both modern browsers and Node.js servers.

+#### NOTICE:
+This code is highly experimental.
+If you are interested in Gocoin, please contact kevin@gocoin.com

 ## Usage